snail-radar/snail-radar.github.io/README.md

 - [x] Recalibrate the ars548 radar extrinsics for the 20231105 morning sequences, and update the zipped folders
 - [x] Fix the Hesai PandarXT-32 Point cloud timestamps by publishing the time corrections.
 - [x] Update the Baidu Netdisk with the latest dataset on OneDrive
-- [ ] Update swift_vio with learning-based feature matchers and recalibrate the image time offsets.
-- [ ] Update the ref trajs and full trajs using the dataset with corrected time offsets.
+- [x] Update the ref trajs and full trajs using the dataset with corrected time offsets.

 ## Complementary datasets